-The wind energy industry is committed to respecting and protecting wildlife habitat and the environment, especially considering impacts on birds and bats, when siting wind farms.
-The industry partners with academic leaders, researchers, regulators and wildlife organizations to ensure development of wind energy is responsible.
+The wind energy industry is committed to respecting and protecting wildlife, their habitat and the environment – including special consideration for impacts on birds and bats – when siting and operating wind farms.
+The industry partners with academic leaders, researchers, regulators and wildlife organizations to ensure development and operation of wind energy is responsible and sustainable.

-Wind energy is emission-free so that it does not pollute the environment or contribute to climate change – the single biggest threats to wildlife in that climate change can disrupt reproductive cycles, shift ranges, alter hibernation habits, and impact the availability of prey.
+Wind energy does not emit greenhouse gas (GHG) emissions, so it does not pollute the environment or contribute to climate change.
+Climate change remains the single largest threat to wildlife in that it destroys habitat, disrupts reproductive cycles, shifts ranges, alters hibernation habits, and impacts the availability of prey.

 While the relative contribution to overall avian (bird and bat) mortality from wind turbines is extremely low relative to other sources of avian mortality, the wind energy industry is committed to continuous research and improvement in our understanding of avian interaction with wind turbines.

-- Project developers ensure there are mechanisms in place to reduce potential risks to birds and to aid in furthering our understanding of actual impacts on avian species – both prior to and following commissioning of wind energy projects.
+- Project developers ensure there are mechanisms in place to reduce potential risks to birds and bats and to aid in furthering our understanding of actual impacts on all avian species – both prior to and following commissioning of wind energy projects.

 The wind industry is actively engaged in leading-edge research to mitigate bat mortality at wind farms.